 Explore how your company can support CFC.

 Make a donation: It costs just $47 SGD to feed a child for a year and $243 SGD to send a child to school for an entire year.
-[Add a few words on what this includes: 2 meals/day, uniform, hygiene kit, all school supplies, world-class curriculum, etc.]
+That figure includes 2 meals a day, a school uniform, school supplies, textbooks, a world-class curriculum, and so much more.